 Take into account that inside the village there is a drop of almost 300 metres.
 The slopes are very steep and parking is very difficult.
 It is better to park at the entrance of the village and walk.

 We have stayed at the Posada Mirador de Jubrique for our excursions in the area and a visit to Genalguacil.
 We can highly recommend it.

 Genalguacil – The Museum Village

-Genalguacil is literally a very picturesque white village, situated 500 m above sea level in the heart of the Serranía de Ronda.
+Genalguacil is literally a very picturesque white village.
+It is situated 500 m above sea level in the heart of Serranía de Ronda.

-This small white village is famous for its Art Encounters which take place every two years, during which international painters, sculptors, photographers or ceramists live together with the inhabitants of the village.
+This small white village is famous for its Art Encounters which take place every two years.
+During 2 weeks international painters, sculptors, photographers or ceramists live together with the inhabitants of the village.

 The pieces of art created during this time are permanently exhibited throughout the village, turning it into an open-air art museum.